Woodlands Park Road, Titirangi - Intersection upgrade and footpath Woodlands Park Road, Titirangi - Intersection upgrade and footpath

 Proposal status: closed 28 November 2018, last updated 3 July 2019

 Reference number: FP1617-034B

-We are proposing a new footpath and intersection upgrades along Woodlands Park Road in Titirangi.
-The proposal involves a footpath from Boylan Road to Waima Crescent, three pram crossings, two raised pedestrian crossings, and slight narrowing of the roundabout.
+We proposed a new footpath and intersection upgrades along Woodlands Park Road in Titirangi.
+The proposal involved a footpath from Boylan Road to Waima Crescent, three pram crossings, two raised pedestrian crossings, and slight narrowing of the roundabout.

 Why the changes are needed

 The proposal fills a long standing gap in the existing footpath network, while simultaneously introducing speed-calming measures along Woodlands Park Road, improving pedestrian accessibility and road safety in the area.

 This project will proceed with minor changes to the next stage of detailed planning.
 Thank you to everyone who submitted feedback.